 Fire Rescue operates out of five staffed stations strategically located throughout the county.
 Each station houses an engine company that is staffed 24-hours a day, 7-days a week, with two certified firefighters assigned to each engine.
 Three of these stations are shared locations with Greene County Emergency Medical Services (EMS) and are also staffed 24-hours a day, 7-days a week, with an advanced life support (ALS) ambulance.
 In addition to the staffed engines and ALS ambulances, each station also houses other Fire, EMS and Emergency Management Agency (EMA) resources.

-The Fire Department has nine firefighters and one Battalion Chief on-duty 24-hours a day that respond to various types of incidents including fires, fire alarms, motor vehicle crashes, hazardous materials incidents and medical emergencies.
-Fire Department operations are managed by the Deputy Fire Chief who works an administrative schedule.
+The Fire Department has ten firefighters and one Battalion Chief on-duty 24-hours a day that respond to various types of incidents including fires, fire alarms, motor vehicle crashes, hazardous materials incidents and medical emergencies.
+Fire Department operations are managed by the Fire Chief who works an administrative schedule.

 Station 9 – 4720 Carey Station Road, Greensboro – Engine, Truck, Tanker